joseprl89/joseprl89.github.io/portfolio/index.md

 # Portfolio

-This is my personal portfolio of projects I've worked on during my career.
+*Please note that due to having signed NDA's with my employers I am unable to list all the projects I have contributed to in the past.*

-Please note that due to having signed NDA's with my employers I am unable to list all the projects I've contributed to in the past.
+This is my personal portfolio of projects I have worked on during my career.

 * [iOS](ios)
 * [Android](android)